-For this DIY drawer liner method, start by dabbing on some of the Mod Podge in the area that the page will cover.
+For this DIY drawer liner method, start by dabbing on some of the Mod Podge in the area that one page will cover.
 Be careful to not paint too much beyond the size of the page.
-Mod Podge dries quickly so you do not want to get to far ahead of yourself.
+Mod Podge dries quickly so you do not want to get too far ahead of yourself.

 Lay down the first page starting at a corner.
 Make sure the corner of the page is snug into the corner of the drawer before you lay down the whole page.
 There will be a bit of wiggle room with the paper, depending on the thickness.
 Go slowly and lay down the rest of the page for this DIY drawer liner.

 Use your thumb to smooth out any bubbles as you are laying down the paper.
 Once the paper makes contact with the Mod Podge be careful not to lift the page.
 Thin paper especially, will tear once it has the Mod Podge on it.

 Go slowly with this.
-Put on a audiobook or a good movie and take your time!
+Put on an audiobook or a good movie and take your time!

 The end of the handle of the chip brush is great for pressing down the corners of the pages.
 Use a light touch, that paper becomes fragile once it is dampened with the Mod Podge and can tear easily!

-Here you can see how the pages overlap one another.
+Here you can see how the Websters dictionary pages overlap one another.
 I really like this look a lot.
 It is a nice little surprise when the drawer is opened!

-Let the drawer dry completely!
+Let the DIY drawer liner dry completely!
 It won’t take long because thin layers of Mod Podge were used.

-Hee is the whole project finished!
-This tool box was well used and will continue to be well used!
-All three drawers have the book page interiors.
+Here is the whole project finished!
+This toolbox was well used and will continue to be well used!
+All three drawers are lined with book page interiors.
 What a great addition to any living space!

 Thanks for stopping in to learn about this diy drawer liner technique!
 Let me know if you give this a try on a piece for your home!
 Look around your own home for some drawers that need a little attention 🙂